 - Product or manufacturing defects in the bike, or inadequate maintenance/repairs.

 How we will seek compensation on your behalf will depend largely on what caused your crash and the nature of your damages.
 While some law firms treat every case like a file number, we know each client and claim has unique needs and concerns and we handle every case with the individualized attention it deserves.

 Often, seeking compensation begins with an insurance claim.
 This could be a claim with a driver’s auto insurance or a company’s liability insurance, among others.
-Insurance companies will try to limit liability whenever they can, so you will likely receive an extremely disappointing and inadequate offer.
-Never accept any insurance offer without first having a skilled lawyer handle your claim.
+Insurance companies will try to limit liability whenever they can, so you will likely receive an extremely disappointing and inadequate offer if you try to resolve your claim by yourself.
+Never accept any insurance offer without first having a skilled Orange County lawyer handle your claim.

-Our attorneys review settlement offers and negotiate for the amount you truly deserve.
+Our attorneys’ review settlement offers and negotiates for the amount you truly deserve.
 If an adequate offer does not follow, we will not hesitate to file a lawsuit in civil court.
-We handle every aspect of your litigation, always working toward a fair settlement agreement for you.
-We know all the tricks that insurers and adverse parties use to attempt to avoid liability and know how to challenge their arguments.
+We handle every aspect of your litigation, always working toward a fair result for you.
+We know all the tricks that insurers and adverse parties use to attempt to avoid liability and know how to effectively challenge their arguments.

 Motorcycle accidents can be devastating and stressful for everyone involved and you can be sure the negligent party will not provide compensation without a fight.
-The law firm of Aitken Aitken Cohn has successfully helped many motorcycle accident victims move forward with their lives with the financial recovery they deserve.
+Aitken * Aitken * Cohn has successfully helped many motorcycle accident victims move forward with their lives with the financial recovery they deserve.
 We handle complex accident and injury cases and are ready to discuss a possible claim with you.
-For more information about your legal rights and options, please contact us today or call us at (714) 434-1424 to consult a qualified and experienced motorcycle accident attorney FREE of charge.
+For more information about your legal rights and options, please contact us today or call us at (866) 434-1424 to consult a qualified and experienced motorcycle accident attorney FREE of charge.